Help | Search | Legal | Copyright | Privacy | Graphic Version | Français

 Refer to the Addressed Admail Price Sheet at canadapost.ca/aasupportdocuments for the applicable published prices.

-The phantom price is applied to the difference between 1,000 items and the actual volume deposited if less than 1,000 items.
-The price charged will equal the lowest price of the mail preparation option of Addressed Admail that is being accessed, namely:
+The phantom price is applied to the difference between 500 machineable items or 1,000 presort items [Machineable Presort, Letter Carrier Presort (LCP) and NDG Presort] and the actual volume deposited if less than 500 machineable items or 1,000 presort items.
+The price charged will equal the lowest price in the category of Addressed Admail that is being accessed, namely:

 Progressive pricing is a pricing process that allows graduated prices when items exceed the base weight of 50 g for all Addressed Admail items.
 The process applies a charge per gram in addition to the base price for the portion of the weight that exceeds the 50 g base weight.